Willamette University College of Medicine: Merger

 On September 1, 1913, the College of Medicine officially merged with the University of Oregon's medical school.
 Willamette's faculty retired and the 40 students transferred to Oregon's medical campus.
 At that time the University of Oregon's school was located in northwest Portland, Oregon on the campus of Good Samaritan Hospital.
 In 1919 the school would re-locate to Marquam Hill in southwest Portland where the school still stands as OHSU.
+Today, the school works closely with Oregon State University's pre-med program.